 The placenta should be examined for completeness because fragments left in the uterus can cause hemorrhage or infection later.
 If the placenta is incomplete, the uterine cavity should be explored manually.
 Some obstetricians routinely explore the uterus after each delivery.
 However, exploration is uncomfortable and is not routinely recommended.

-For the first hour after delivery, the mother should be observed closely to make sure the uterus is contracting (detected by palpation during abdominal examination) and to check for bleeding, BP abnormalities, and general well-being.
+For the first hour after delivery, the mother should be observed closely to make sure the uterus is contracting (detected by palpation during abdominal examination) and to check for bleeding, blood pressure abnormalities, and general well-being.

-The time from delivery of the placenta to 4 h postpartum has been called the 4th stage of labor; most complications, especially hemorrhage, occur at this time, and frequent observation is mandatory.
+The time from delivery of the placenta to 4 hours postpartum has been called the 4th stage of labor; most complications, especially hemorrhage, occur at this time, and frequent observation is mandatory.